mudasobwa/mudasobwa.github.io/_posts/2018-09-10-pizza-with-ananas-topping.md

 Not to solve _all the tasks_.
 Not to solve _your current task_, unless it’s similar to what DHH is solving for decades.

-The same way being pure functional is brilliant when you are doing an academical talk entitled _Adjusting Models With Cathegory Theory In New Generation Language Paradigm_, but when you are being paid for less sexy stuff, like doing what’s called Data Sience in a startup, you’d better pick up `R` and/or `Python`.
+The same way being pure functional is brilliant when you are doing an academical talk entitled _Adjusting Models With Category Theory In New Generation Language Paradigm_, but when you are being paid for less sexy stuff, like doing what’s called Data Science in a startup, you’d better pick up `R` and/or `Python`.
 No matter how _pure_ and _elegant_ they are (they are not at all.)

 Being functional might help, it might injure, it might even hurt.
 The developer might like it, might hate it, might use it, might be like “wut the heck is functional.”
 There is no goodness in function purity.
 There is no goodness in currying as is.
 I hear your objections, and here goes my answer: you are wrong.
 Data-first or data-last, currying or piping, purity or side effects—all that crap does not matter much.
-There are tons of different problems when strong typing is obstructing and empeding.
+There are tons of different problems when strong typing is obstructing and impeding.
 There are great developers who never need currying (thank God.)
 Nobody should ever care whether data-is-last or data-is-first.
 Even data in the middle is fine, if it works.

 And here we smoothly pass to the second myth.